taofeeksalas/Logistics-Analysis-Dashboard/README.md

 ### Questions for Stakeholders Prior to Project Advancement
 - What are the current SLAs in place with each shipping partner?
-- How is late shipping defined internally vs customer perception?
+- How are undelivered volumes currently prioritised or followed up?
 - Are there region-specific challenges (e.g. infrastructure, warehousing) impacting performance?

 ### Key Assumptions and Caveats
 - Delivery timestamps are assumed accurate and aligned with operational cut-offs.
-- Data reflects only completed orders up to 2021.
+- Analysis focuses on orders fulfilled between 2018 and 2021 as per available data.
 - Region-based processing times assume equal operational capacities across sites.

 ---